1. Practice MORE

 6. Recording More Music

-Aimlessly noodling away on your guitar can be a nice way to unwind after a difficult day.
-But after a while, playing the same songs, scales and patterns can get pretty boring.
-It’s therefore imperative to find new things to inspire you musically.
-Recording is guaranteed to unlock more potential from your abilities.
+Noodling away on your guitar can be a nice way to unwind after a difficult day.
+But after a while, playing the same songs, scales and patterns can grow old.
+It’s so important to give your playing a purpose.
+Recording is a guaranteed way to make the most of your creative instincts.

-If you’re someone who already experiments with songwriting, you’ll know that capturing your ideas is incredibly important as it ensures they’re never lost in the depths of your subconscious.
-Dedicated recording software also allows you to refine your ideas, so you can develop a simple two-bar riff into a flourishing, full-fledged song.
-For example, try multi-tracking to add layers and additional melodies, and make use of virtual instruments to provide accompaniment.
-Once you develop an original piece of music, you’ll find yourself feeling motivated to create more – and therefore play your instrument with intent!
+If you’re already a songwriter, you’ll know how putting your ideas down onto metaphorical paper means they’re never lost in the depths of your subconscious.
+Dedicated recording software allows you to refine your music; to develop something as simple as a two chord riff into a full-fledged song.
+Try multi-tracking to add layers and additional melodies, and make use of virtual instruments to provide accompaniment you couldn’t otherwise play.
+Once you develop an original piece of music, you’ll find yourself feeling motivated to create more – and play your instrument with intent.